 Islington’s streets belong to everyone.
 They are a place where life happens and where the community comes together, no matter what our individual circumstances or daily routines look like.
-But as technology has changed, so we’ve seen more and more traffic looking for short cuts along residential streets.
+But as technology has changed, so we’ve seen more and more traffic taking short cuts along local streets.

 Traffic on London’s residential roads has risen by 72% in the past 12 years.
 If this continues to increase it will create huge problems for our road network and our communities and will further damage the environment, including higher levels of air pollution, which is already a serious issue for public health.

 So, we’ve taken this opportunity to look at how we can make our neighbourhoods better and safer, for living, working and playing, for everyone.
-Creating people-friendly streets will also help achieve our bold ambition of a net-zero carbon Islington by 2030.
-It is also important we follow statutory government guidance, which states that we need to take measures to encourage more walking and cycling and to enable social distancing.
+It is also important we follow statutory government guidance, which states that we need to encourage more walking and cycling and to enable social distancing.

 We want to bring life back to Islington’s streets.
-Taking the best of what we have learnt this year, to make things safer, healthier, greener and a fairer place for everyone.
+Taking the best of what we have learnt, to make things safer, healthier, greener and fairer for everyone.

 What we’re doing

-We're accelerating the rollout of the School Streets programme – with 36 school streets in Islington by the end of 2020.
-That’s more school streets than any other London borough.
+- We are accelerating the rollout of the School Streets programme and have introduced more school streets than any other London borough.

 Our low traffic neighbourhoods